praveenjalasutram/Darkweb-Inspector/README.md

-# Darkweb Inspector
+# Darkweb Inspector & Surfaceweb Inspector Tools

-## How to Use the Darkweb Inspector
+## How to Use the Darkweb Inspector & SurfaceWeb Inspector tools
-The Darkweb Inspector is a Python program that allows you to search for specific keywords on a list of URLs () and display the results.
+The Darkweb Inspector and SurfaceWeb Inspectors are Python programs that allows you to search for specific keywords on a list of URLs and display and save the results.
 It includes a graphical user interface (GUI) using the Tkinter library, which allows you to enter the list of URLs and keywords, start the search, and view the results.

-## IMPORTANT
+## Difference between Surfaceweb-Inspector and Darkweb-Inspector scripts
-Fore Darkweb-Inspector.py script, the list of URLs to search is obtained from a specified page (https://raw.githubusercontent.com/praveenjalasutram/Darkweb-Inspector/main/Darkweb%20URL%20List in this case).
+Both are almost similar in functionality with minor difference being the DarkWeb Inspector tool uses defined Darkweb Onion links whereas SurfaceWeb-Inspector expect user to provide the URLs manually through GUI to perform the search.
+For Darkweb-Inspector.py script, the list of URLs to search is obtained from a specified page (https://raw.githubusercontent.com/praveenjalasutram/Darkweb-Inspector/main/Darkweb%20URL%20List in this case).
 The script extracts the list of URLs from the page and searches them for the specified keywords.
-But for the Surfaceweb-Inspector.py script, you have to enter the desired URLs manually.
+But for the Surfaceweb-Inspector.py script, you have to enter the desired URLs manually through GUI.

 ## Prerequisites
 Before you can use the keyword search script, you need to have the following installed on your computer: